Vasectomy: Prevalence

 Internationally, vasectomy rates are vastly different.
 While female sterilisation is the most widely used method worldwide, with 223 million women relying on it, only 28 million women rely on their partner's vasectomy.
 In the world's 69 least developed countries less than 0.1% of males use vasectomies on average.
-Of 54 African countries, only ten report measurable vasectomy use and only Swaziland, Botswana, and South Africa exceed 0.1% prevalence.
+Of 54 African countries, only ten report measurable vasectomy use and only Eswatini, Botswana, and South Africa exceed 0.1% prevalence.

 In North America and Europe vasectomy usage is on the order of 10% with some countries reaching 20%.
 Despite its high efficacy, in the United States, vasectomy is utilized less than half the rate of the alternative female tubal ligation.
 According to the research, vasectomy in the US is least utilized among black and Latino populations, the groups that have the highest rates of female sterilization.

-New Zealand, in contrast, has higher levels of vasectomy than tubal ligation.
-18% of all males, and 25% of all married males, have had a vasectomy.
+New Zealand, in contrast, has higher levels of vasectomy than tubal ligation; 18% of all males, and 25% of all married males, have had a vasectomy.
 The age cohort with the highest level of vasectomy was 40–49, where 57% of males had taken it up.
 Canada, the UK, Bhutan and the Netherlands all have similar levels of uptake.